ece396-source-separation/ece396-source-separation.github.io/index.md

 The Cocktail Party Effect is the "ability for people to focus their auditory attention on one source,"[^1] whether that be a friend at a party, or a waiter in a restaurant.
 Humans, in general, are able to listen to mixed audio from many sources, and hone their focus on individual audio sources.

-{% include image.html url="assets/images/shadowing.png" description="Shadowing, a dichotic listening experiment, presents a participant with two different voice messages, and asks the participant to focus on one of the messages and repeat it aloud as a way of measuring perceptual ability." %}
+{% include image.html url="assets/images/shadowing.png" description="Shadowing, a dichotic listening experiment, presents a participant with two different voice messages.
+The participant is asked to focus on one of the messages and then repeat what they hear aloud as a way of measuring perceptual ability." %}

 However, this ability is not perfect: a listener may not necessarily pick up words and sounds only from the speaker of interest.
 The ability to "tune in" to a single voice is highly dependent on a number of features, including speaker pitch, location, rate of speech, and the listener's hearing capability.
 If a person only has one functional ear, or is hard of hearing, focusing on a single voice can be very difficult: with only one ear, it is difficult to determine locality of the speaker, and when hard of hearing, all sounds come through with limited fidelity.